GowthamK66/Python/README.md

-# Python
-This Python Project were developed for work time optimization
+This Python Project were developed at Workplace